 Topic modelling as a strategic campaigning tool

 Topic modelling is a qualitative and quantitative method of identifying structures in texts.
 It is an increasingly common part of the campaign monitoring process.
 The applicability of topic modelling exemplified by the third corporate tax reform.
+Test

 Topic modelling is spread alongside online communication, as it effectively condenses the mass of information that is made machine-readable.
-Its use in political campaigns, such as referendums, has been increasing steadily as a result.
+Its use in political campaigning, such as referendums, has been increasing steadily as a result.